Sidz204/P5-CarND-term1-Vehicle_Detection/writeup.md

 - Lane change can lead to changes in output.
 Need to make more robust pipeline.

 Improvements:
-A CNN approach or more specifically YOLO architecture can help to make more accurate detections with less data preprocessing and parameter tuning.
+A CNN approach or more specifically YOLO architecture might help to make more accurate detections with less data preprocessing and parameter tuning.
 I am currently working on that.